tari-project/tari/RFC/src/RFC-0120_Consensus.md

 The output_mr MUST confirm to the following:

-* Must be transmitted as an array of [u8].
+* Represented as an array of unsigned 8-bit integers (bytes).
-* The hashing function used must be blake2b with a 256 bit digest.
+* The hashing function used MUST be blake2b with a 256 bit digest.

 #### Range_proof_mr